 Then you can approach your potential brand ambassadors knowing their efforts won’t start a posting spree by others.

 You need a clear outline of what is expected for brand ambassadors as well, starting with your overall message.
 This can’t be a game of telephone.
-Everyone has to know what brand communications are about, and why.
-What are your goals?
 Perhaps each month or quarter you have a specific campaign you want amplified.
 Be sure brand ambassadors know what you need from them at all times.

 For example, here are the Sentiment Attributes for Fruit Shoot brand juice: